XAI (Explainable AI)

 return ("virginica", 0.9773)

-Parameters: - feature_names – strings list of feature names
+feature_names – Numpy array or list of feature names with shape (n_features,).

-- feature_importance – float list of feature importance
+feature_importance – Numpy array or list of feature importance values with shape (n_features,).

-For this example I created a dummy data set.
-You can find the data at the resources directory in the packages tests folder.
+For this example, we’ll use a dummy dataset.
+You can find the data in the resources directory of the package’s tests folder.

 from sklearn.preprocessing import OneHotEncoder